wavesplatform/Waves/ride-runner/README.md

 2. Unsupported RIDE functions.
 A script fails with an error if tries to run one of these functions:
    1. [isDataStorageUntouched](https://docs.waves.tech/en/ride/functions/built-in-functions/account-data-storage-functions#isdatastorageuntouched-address-alias-boolean)
    2. [transferTransactionById](https://docs.waves.tech/en/ride/functions/built-in-functions/blockchain-functions#transfertransactionbyid)

-## How to run

-Consider the following directory structure:

-- `./config/local.conf` - a local configuration;
-- `./data` - where `ride-runner` caches are stored.

 ### Configuration options